Jean Bland, 78, of Sedgwick, recalls the birth of spring lambs at her parents’ farm at Thorneyslack, Skelsmergh in the 1950s.

 In dry weather lambs quickly wobble to their feet and instinct tells them to look to mother for their first important feed.
 Once they are dry and have suckled, they are quite tough and hardy and

 they learn to lie on the sheltered side of the ewe to avoid the wind.

 Father’s treatment for those lambs which were at death’s door, was to bring them into the house.
 It had a large kitchen and a large living room, both with blue Westmorland flag floors.

 The pegged hearthrug was turned back and the lamb would be laid on a piece of old blanket in a small damson hamper, propped up to feel the heat of the fire.

 It was then fed warm milk with a drop of brandy in it, its little mouth held open for teaspoons of this liquid every couple of hours or so.

 Mostly they recovered.

-When they lifted their heads they were feeling better, when they stood up the treatment had worked and if one decided to go walkabout, and it was then definitely time to return to mother waiting in the barn.
+When they lifted their heads they were feeling better, when they stood up the treatment had worked and if one decided to go walkabout, and it was then definitely time to return to mother waiting in